 Some of the most beautiful names are, unfortunately, the ones that the general public will butcher over and over while trying to pronounce — and for good reason.

-Like nearly every other name (except for those like Brexleigh that are just completely made up), these are rooted in a language other than English, but haven’t been Americanized to the point of easy pronunciation … at least not in their traditional spellings.
+Like nearly every other name (except for those like Raddix that are just completely made up — we’re looking at you, Cameron Diaz), these are rooted in a language other than English, but haven’t been Americanized to the point of easy pronunciation … at least not in their traditional spellings.
+Just to be clear, these are only hard to pronounce for Americans, and not to the native speakers of their original language.
+But they are incredibly beautiful and often melodic sounding.
+In other words, perfect for your little sweetness.

-It doesn’t look lengthy enough to be a three-syllable name, but this French/Catalan form of Anna is pronounced ah-nah-EES.
-It’s sometimes spelled with a diacritical mark over the i (as in Anaïs), but this probably won’t help clarify pronunciation to most people, and such marks can sometimes cause confusion when it comes to legal documents.
+It doesn’t look long enough to be a three-syllable name, but this French/Catalan form of Anna is pronounced ah-nah-EES.
+It’s sometimes spelled with a diacritical mark over the “I” (as in Anaïs), but this probably won’t help clarify pronunciation to most people, and such marks can sometimes cause confusion when it comes to legal documents.

 You’d never guess this one included a “V” sound and not an “M,” but that’s exactly why this Irish name makes the list: it’s pronounced nee-ev, two syllables.